crmtogether/HTMLEditor/README.md

 # HTMLEditor
-Add in the ability to make a multiline text field a WYSIWYG editable field in Sage CRM
+Add in the ability to make a multiline text field a WYSIWYG editable field in Sage CRM.
+We use https://summernote.org/ to implement the editor.

 The code in the the